Open Studios and Shops in and Around Our Valentine's Market on Sunday (2/12)! - Greenpointers

 4TH FLOOR

-The Beauty Compound (Suite 424) is a creative beauty studio that offers artisanal brow services, skincare treatments, and permanent make-up.
-Head one floor down and check out their carefully curated timeless furniture and vintage artwork.
+The Beauty Compound (Suite 424) is a creative beauty studio that offers artisanal brow services, skincare treatments, and permanent make-up (microblading, powder shading, lip blush tattooing, eyeliner tattooing, and freckle enhancements).
+Stop by for light bites, drinks, and express brow waxing.

 3RD FLOOR